loc-conformance/linebench/README.md

 ```

 `skip` leaves counters out of every default set on this machine, whatever the corpus: `check` and
-`run` leave them out and say so, and naming one in `--counters` runs it.
-Fetching pays it no
+`run` leave them out and say so, and naming one in `--counters` runs it. `fetch` ignores it, since
-attention, since a counter has to be asked for by name before it is downloaded at all.
-A corpus
+a counter is downloaded only when asked for by name.
+A corpus definition carries a `[skip]` of its
-definition carries a `[skip]` of its own, per system, for a counter too slow over that one tree.
+own, per system, for a counter too slow over that one tree.

 `--dry-run` goes with any command and leaves nothing behind.
 What the command would write, the
 record, the page, the notes, the transcript, the hyperfine exports and any build staged by